-A Final Report documenting the Stakeholder Consultation Meeting will be prepared at least 7-days post the Consultation Meeting.
-This Report will contain details of the event such as the Agenda, participants --total number and disaggregated by gender, ethnicity (if applicable), sector or area/neighbourhood or town where they live, transcripts of the comments of the attendees, a summary of main concerns/suggestions, records of the attendees (registration/sign in sheets), photographs of the event, a copy of the presentation delivered to the attendees as well as follow-up activities/information provided to the attendees where their queries or comments were not addressed by the close of the Consultation.
+A Final Report documenting the Stakeholder Consultation Meetings will be prepared at least 7-days post the Consultation Meeting for the ESAs/ESMPs for both Goldsborough and Santa Cruz Projects.
+This Report will contain details of the event such as the Agenda, records of the attendees (registration/sign in sheets), photographs of the event, a copy of the presentation delivered to the attendees, transcripts of the queries and comments of the attendees; including details of how the project will address their concerns where applicable as well as follow-up activities/information provided to the attendees where their queries or comments were not addressed by the close of the Consultation.
 Follow-up/feedback on questions not answered during the meeting will be provided on or before seven (7) days post the Consultation Meeting.
 This Consultation Report will be placed on the MPU and WASA Websites for public disclosure.
-Stakeholders will also be able to access a copy utilizing the contact information on the invite, newspaper advertisement and the email address provided in the power point presentation (projectinfo@wasa.gov.tt).
+Stakeholders will also be able to access a copy utilizing the contact information on the invite, newspaper advertisement and the email address provided in the power point presentation i.e. (projectinfo@wasa.gov.tt).